Boxer (armoured fighting vehicle): Protection

-The Boxer is constructed from rolled all-welded steel armour to which the AMAP-B module-based appliqué armour kit can be fitted as required by mission threat estimates.
-AMAP-B modules are taken from the IBD Diesenroth AMAP modular armour package and are fitted to the vehicle with shock absorbing mountings.
+The Boxer is constructed from rolled all-welded steel armour to which AMAP-B appliqué armour modules made by IBD Deisenroth (now Rheinmetall Protection Systems GmbH) are fitted via shock absorbing mountings.
+The armour has the from of spaced armour at the upper hull front and rectangular plates of metallic armour or ceramic armour at the sides.

-Exact details of Boxer protection levels have now been classified.
+Exact details of Boxer protection levels are classified.
 According to ARTEC, the vehicle will withstand anti-personnel and large anti-tank mines of an undisclosed type under the wheel, platform or side attack.
 It has previously been stated that Boxer's baseline armour is all-round resistant to 14.5 mm armour-piercing ammunition in accordance with STANAG 4569 Level 4.
+The advantageous shape of the frontal armour results in protection against medium calibre weapons.
+The vehicle is protected against the blast and fragments of artillery rounds and improvised explosive devices.
+Its hull is constructed with a triple-layered floor incorporating composite materials and forming a v-over-v hull providing protection against anti-tank mines.
+Additional armour plates can be installed under the vehicles to further improve mine protection.

+A newer, weight-optimized armour kit was developed by IBD Deisenroth for the Dutch A2 model, offering the same level of protection as the original one at a 500 kg lower weight.
+German Boxers retained their original armour kit.

 To increase survivability in case of armour penetration, the crew compartment is completely covered by an AMAP-L spall liner.
 The spall liner stops most of the fragments of the armour and projectile brought about by hull penetration.
 To further enhance crew protection, the seats are decoupled from the floor, this preventing the shock of a mine-detonation being directly transmitted to the crew.
-The roof armour of the Boxer is designed to withstand artillery fragments and top attack weapons such as bomblets fitted with a High-Explosive Anti-Tank (HEAT) warhead.
+The roof armour of the Boxer is designed to withstand artillery fragments and can be fitted with optional armor modules against top attack weapons such as bomblets fitted with a High-Explosive Anti-Tank (HEAT) warhead.

-The Boxer drive module A1 (as designated by the German BWB) is an upgraded version of the baseline A0 version of the Boxer drive module, with the primary difference being the installation of a mine protection package fitted to the belly and wheel stations of the vehicle.
-The vehicle is fitted an additional armour package focused on protecting against side and underbody blast threats.
+The Boxer drive module A1 (as designated by the German BWB) is an upgraded version of the baseline A0 version of the Boxer drive module, with the primary difference being the installation of mine protection plates fitted to the belly and wheel stations of the vehicle.
+The additional armour package is focused on protecting against side and underbody IEDs threats, in particular EFP-IEDs and the shrapnel of IEDs consisting of stacks of artillery rounds.
 This consists of the AMAP-M and AMAP-IED packages.
 An unspecified electronic countermeasure (ECM) system was also fitted to counter IEDs.
 These changes result in a 1,058 kg weight increase for the A1 over the baseline A0 APC variant.
-For the A2 Boxer protection is reported to have been increased further.
+For the A2 and A3 Boxer protection is reported to have been increased further.